Getting it Right

 When California legalized cannabis through Proposition 64, the state left many of the details of cannabis policy to local jurisdictions.
 Our project works with cities and counties, as well as other states, to provide guidance on adopting cannabis policies that reduce harms, protect against youth and problem cannabis use, and ensure social equity.

 NEWS & EVENTS

-Upcoming Webinar: Mobilizing Local Cannabis Tax Revenue in the COVID-19 Era
+Access our most recent Webinar on Mobilizing Local Cannabis Tax Revenue in the COVID-19 Era here.

 In 2018, 289, or 58% of California cities and counties legalized some form of commercial cannabis activity, including cultivation, manufacturing, distribution, retail or testing.
 Of those, at least 53% did not impose a local tax on cannabis, and the average gross receipts tax across activities was just 5%.
 In the era of COVID-19 when local budgets and staff are being severely cut, and critical social needs go unmet, reasonable local cannabis taxation could provide a much needed source of revenue.
 Amongst those who did levy a tax, little or no revenue was dedicated to community social needs, youth or prevention, while law enforcement budgets continued to rise.